Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 Doulas are a great support and aren’t only used for birth.

-A doula is a professional trained to provide emotional and physical support to a woman and her partner during pregnancy, labor, delivery, and postpartum period.
-A doula can help you with relaxation techniques, provide emotional support, and advocate for your wishes during birth.
+A doula is a professional trained to provide education and emotional and physical support to a woman and her partner during pregnancy, labor, birth and the postpartum period.
+A doula can help you with relaxation techniques, provide emotional support, and help you advocate for your wishes during birth.
 I love being able to encourage, pray over and offer support for my mamas and their families when I'm hired as their birth doula and I know some great postpartum doulas!

 Question for your doctor: Do you work with doulas often?
 How do you utilize them as part of the birth team?